-Today, this kind of non-commital participation is unfathomable.
+Today, this kind of non-commital participation by parents is unfathomable.
 Showing up just for fun isn’t an option.
 Parents push, coaches push, schools push.
 You must be the best, do the best, win, win, win.
 Long gone are the days of missing practice because it snowed and you want to go sledding with your siblings.
-I remember bribing one of our older sons to miss his basketball practice because it had dumped snow and we were enjoying a powder day with our family.
-He was so stressed because he knew, at 12 that would mean he didn’t play.
+I remember bribing Brody to miss his basketball practice because it had dumped snow and we were enjoying an 18″ powder day with our family.
+He was so stressed because he knew, at 10 that would mean he didn’t play in the game.

 The result is a much less well rounded kid because they have to commit to things at much younger ages.
 Parents are forced to weigh these commitments against the well being of the rest of the family.
 Not to mention, these sports are not cheap. $300 for mini mite hockey? $75 for 8&U basketball?
-And then the gear, the gas, the mandatory volunteer hours, the required fundraising … and forget any of this if you have more than couple kids.
-We’d have to start lobbying Congress for 10 year olds to get “special permit” licenses.
+And then the gear, the gas, the mandatory volunteer hours, the required fundraising … and if you have more than a couple kids?
+Hard.

 This from a kid who was changing in the car between practices.
 This from the kid who has lived both lives.
-These words are wise and so they bring us back to that decision we made 7.5 years ago and we relax.
+These words are wise and so they bring us back to that decision we made 12 years ago and we relax, as much as parents can ever relax when it comes to raising kids.
 We did good.
 Our kids have a zest for life and new things.
-They enjoy a wide variety of sports that they can all do together.
-They have tons of friends who dirt bike, tons more who snowboard, a bunch who kayak, many who climb, and a handful who love to travel.
-But, most importantly, they have each other and the knowledge and understanding that it is relationships with the people we love that is most important.
+They enjoy a wide variety of sports that they can all do together until the end of time.
+And most importantly, they have each other and the knowledge and understanding that it is relationships with the people we love that is most important.
 For us and our goals as parents … this is success.

 Today’s buzzwords from kids are stress and anxiety.
-I don’t remember either of these as a child and I’ll tell you what, I’m not that old.
-Kids in the 70’s and 80’s didn’t have therapists on speed dial.
-I knew no-one whose parents were divorced.
-Most of our mom’s stayed home and had very open lines of communication.
-Ritalin and Aderal … not a thing.
-Kids never were inside, ever.
+I don’t remember either of these as a child.
+Kids have so much on their plates these days, it saddens me.
+Everything from Covid to divorce, to screen addictions and everything in between.
+When I was growing up, kids never were inside, ever.
 We weren’t privvy to adult themed conversations, issues or concerns.
 We just played, and played, and played.
-We got bored, but knew never to say that word out loud.
-We learned to push past that boredom and find new creative, fun ways to spend our time.
+We got bored and we learned to push past that boredom and find new creative, fun ways to spend our time.